A new study challenges the common belief that getting a higher education can help slow brain aging.

 With the measurement of brain shrinkage the game changed

-Researchers measured brain aging by measuring the volume of cortical mantle and hippocampal regions of the brain, in MRI scans of more than 2000 participants.
+Researchers measured brain aging by measuring the volume of the brain's cortical mantle and hippocampus regions in MRI scans of more than 2000 participants.
 These areas of the brain tend to shrink over time as a natural part of aging.
 The brains of the participants it was scanned up to three times over an 11-year period, in what is known as a "longitudinal" study.

 This is what makes the studio unique.
 It is a large-scale longitudinal test, with replication on two independent samples, and is one of the largest of its kind.Lars Nyberg